For complete guides to homebrew and custom firmware for other devices, check out CFW.Guide.

 What is Cemu?

-Cemu is experimental software used to emulate Wii U applications on your PC.
-This means that if you will be able to run commercial Wii U games directly off of your system.
+Cemu is an experimental software used to emulate Wii U applications on your PC.
+This means that you will be able to run commercial Wii U games directly off of your computer.

 The majority of games are completely playable from start to finish.
 You can check to see if your game is playable on the wiki.